Tim Sommer

-Timothy Andrew Sommer (born March 5, 1962, in New York City) is an American music journalist, musician, record producer and former Atlantic Records A&R representative.
-Sommer was the bass player for the slowcore/dreampop band Hugo Largo.
+Timothy Andrew Sommer (born March 5, 1962) is an American music journalist, musician, record producer and former Atlantic Records A&R representative.
+He was the bass player for the slowcore/dreampop band Hugo Largo.

 Music career

-Prior to forming Hugo Largo, Sommer hosted Noise the Show, a pioneering New York City–based hardcore punk radio show aired during 1981–82 on WNYU.
+Prior to forming Hugo Largo, Sommer hosted Noise the Show, a pioneering New York City-based hardcore punk radio show aired during 1981–82 on WNYU.

 Sommer was a member of the Glenn Branca Ensemble, and played alongside Sonic Youth's Thurston Moore in the New York City punk rock band Even Worse.
 He was also an original member of Swans, but never performed live with them.

 Hugo Largo (1984–89) was an American musical group known for their unique lineup of two bass guitars, a violin and singer/performance artist Mimi Goese.
 They released two albums in the late 1980s on Brian Eno's Opal Records label.

 Sommer had a small speaking role in Tougher Than Leather, a 1988 feature film starring Run-D.M.C., Beastie Boys and other acts from the mid-1980s New York City hip hop movement.

 He was a member of the New Orleans–based Hi-Fi Sky, who released Music for Synchronized Swimming in Space in 2005.

 Sommer began working with New York City–based rock band the Indecent in 2008, in collaboration with Stuart Chatwood (formerly of the Tea Party), and produced their self-released debut album, Her Screwed Up Head (2010).
 In the late summer of 2010, along with Julian Raymond, he produced post-album demos for the Indecent which led to the group being signed to Warner Bros.
 Records.

 Since 2010, Sommer has been working on his own project, titled Uncommon Folk, focusing on electric slowcore interpretations of traditional American folk songs, and featuring guest vocals by Glen Campbell, Mavis Staples, Blind Boys of Alabama, Jakob Dylan and Robin Zander.